Ida Standley: Life in the Northern Territory

 From the beginning the European children were taught from 9:00 am to 12:30 pm and the 'half-caste' Aboriginal children, who lived at The Bungalow, from 3:00 pm to 4:30 pm.
-The Bungalow was established in 1914 and the children were under the care of Topsy Smith until, by early 1915, Ida was asked to provide additional supervision outside of the hours of tuition for a small additional sum.
+The Bungalow was established in 1914 and the children were under the care of Topsy Smith until, by early 1915, Standley was asked to provide additional supervision outside of the hours of tuition for a small additional sum.

 Soon the additional funding promised by the parents started to break down with some parents being unable to pay and others leaving the district.
 There was, however, an element of racism involved with many parents and other community members that the 'Europeans' were contributing to her upkeep when the majority of her students were Aboriginal.

+Standley was considered unique in her belief that "[a]ll children have essentially the same heart, the same natures" and that, her students of all 'types' were "quite up to average, and, in fact, one or two were more than ordinarily bright".
+She received criticism when she made Dempsey Hong (son of Ah Hong) a Chinese-Aboriginal boy head of the 'European' class.
+In 1915 she sent a letter to the Minister of Home and Territories including a hand drawn map of Australia prepared by him and showing her approval.